This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 For example, the cruise on Lake Ashi could be repeated if you are looking for the famous view of Mt Fuji and the weather is not cooperating in the morning, you can take the cruise again in the afternoon or in the evening in hopes that you will catch the glimpse of it.

-Are you planning a trip to Hakone?
-Are you going to buy the pass?
+Are you planning your trip to Hakone?